datanooblol/serverless-pdf-chat/README.md

 # This POC built on the existing solution from AWS article.

+Test merge dev to main

 # Serverless document chat application